-Fig. 5 - Trait space occupancy by reef fish in the Brazilian Province, based on these results of the degree centrality scenario.
-At the top of A, we show the trait spaces of the Brazilian Province fish (n=113 species, white polygon with black dashed line), coral-associated fish (n=42, orange, trait space area: 64%), coral-associated + co-occurring fish (n=63 species, dark orange polygon, area: 69%), remaining species (n=50, inner light gray polygon, area: 87%).
-At the bottom of A, we show the correlation B, we show trait space occupancy within the Provincial trait space (1), and the trait space occupancy after simulating the direct (2) and indirect effects of removing corals according to the degree centrality scenario (3).
-The density (trait space occupancy) was produced by a kernel density estimation algorithm, with contours depicting 50%, 95%, and 99% kernel density bands.
-In C, we show the difference in trait space occupancy after simulating the direct (1 vs 2) and indirect effects of losing coral species (2 vs 3).
-The marginal histograms (with density shown) of all plots depict the concentration of points (species) in the trait spaces.
-The trait space was produced by summarizing trait data with a Principal Coordinate Analysis (PcoA), and the variation explained by these axes are presented in the first plot (A).
+Fig. 5 - The occupancy of trait space by Brazilian reef fishes.
+In (A), the first trait space depicts all Brazilian Province fish (n=113 species, white polygon with dashed line), coral-associated fish (n=42, orange, 64% of the trait space area), coral-associated + co-occurring fish (n=63, dark orange, 69% of the trait space area), remaining species (n=50, inner light gray polygon, 87% of the trait space area).
+The bottom panel in (A) depicts the correlation

+of each trait with the first two ordination axes, along with polygons representing threatened species (brown polygon, 43% area) and areas vulnerable to cascading extinctions (red polygon, 11% area).
+Panel (B) illustrates the Provincial trait space occupancy (1), and the trait space occupancy after simulating the direct (2) and indirect effects of coral loss according to the degree centrality scenario (3).
+Density (trait space occupancy) is visualized using kernel density estimation, with contours depicting 50%, 95%, and 99% density bands.
+Panel (C) shows the changes in trait space occupancy after simulating the direct (comparison of 1 vs 2) and the indirect effects (comparison of 2 vs 3) of coral loss.
+Marginal histograms (with density curves) in all plots illustrate the distribution of species concentrations within trait spaces.
+The trait space was produced by summarizing trait data with a Principal Coordinate Analysis (PcoA) with the variance explained by the axes indicated in panel (A).: